 This is done by taking into account the contribution of direct and indirect contributions of both parties before averaging out the ratio to derive each party’s overall contribution.
 The court may also make further adjustments to this average ratio at their own discretion.

-The table below shows this structured approach in the division of matrimonial assets:
+The table below shows an example of this structured approach in the division of matrimonial assets:

-In addition to considering the percentage of contributions that each party makes, the court would take into account other factors such as if there have been any dishonest declarations of matrimonial assets.
-Therefore the court would probably allocate a higher amount of assets to the other party
+In addition to considering the percentage of contributions that each party makes, the court would take into account other factors such as if there have been any dishonest declarations of matrimonial assets, the length of the marriage and career sacrifices for single-income marriages.
+Therefore, the court would probably allocate a higher amount of assets to the other party.

 Read also: What happens to your HDB flat after your divorce?